 PTCB is committed to administering its certification programs in a fair and impartial manner.
 To that end, PTCB has established processes to receive and resolve complaints and appeals.
 Appeals and complaints are often confused, but have specific meanings and requirements under PTCB’s policies.
-Both complaints and appeals should be submitted as new requests through the Help Center.
+Both complaints and appeals should be submitted as help requests.

 PTCB’s policies themselves are not subject to appeal.
 For example, candidates and certificants cannot “appeal” PTCB fees or the Exam Retake Policy.
 Nevertheless, for candidates and certificants that encounter problems with PTCB’s systems, procedures, or policies, they can submit a complaint to bring the issue(s) to PTCB’s attention.
 Complaints are generally acknowledged and resolved within 48 business hours.
 If resolution will take longer, PTCB will provide progress updates.